Gillig: 2000–present

 During the 2000s, Gillig would make a number of advances with its vehicles, exploring the uses of alternative fuels and hybrid technologies in both the Low Floor and the Phantom.
 In 2005, the Low Floor became available in BRT and Trolley Replica body styles.

 After 28 years of production, the final Gillig Phantom was produced in 2008; by the mid-2000s, high-floor buses had largely fallen out of favor with transit customers.

 On August 1, 2008, Gillig became a Henry Crown company under CC Industries, Inc. CC Industries operated Gillig in the same location with the current management team.

 In 2015, Gillig Corporation marked the 125th anniversary of its founding.

 In May 2017, the company moved its factory from Hayward, California, to Livermore, another East Bay region city, after more than 80 years in Hayward.
 The move was precipitated by a need for more space, with production having outgrown the Hayward facility.
 The new Livermore facility, which comprises newly constructed buildings, includes a 600,000 ft2 main building and two smaller buildings, measuring 50,000 ft2 and 27,000 ft2.
 Gillig plans to retain at the Hayward site a 500,000 ft2 warehouse for the sale of parts, but plans to sell the remainder of the Hayward factory, which closed on May 19, 2017.
 At the time of the move, the company was predicting that around 850 workers would be employed at the Livermore complex.

+In February 2024, Gillig announced that its Gerco subsidiary had acquired select assets of bankrupt battery and commercial vehicle company Lightning eMotors in Loveland, Colorado and would open a powertrain engineering center with former Lightning talent.

+On April 24, 2024, Gillig announced that they would be making hydrogen-electric buses, in collaboration with BAE Systems and Ballard Power Systems.